The Complete List of Things to Do in Honolulu with Kids

 Malasadas from Leonard's Bakery in Oahu

-Head to Leonard’s Bakery and try a malasada.
-Malasadas are Portuguese donuts and are extremely popular in Hawaii.
+Head to Leonard’s Bakery and try a freshly-made malasada.
+Malasadas are Portuguese donuts that are extremely popular in Hawaii.
 The malasadas can be coated with different flavors, and the malasada puffs can be filled with different flavors.
 Examples include macadamia nut, haupia, and guava.
-The line can be really long, so I recommend that you visit early on a weekday morning.
+The line at Leonard’s Bakery can be really long, so I recommend that you visit early on a weekday morning.
 I got there around 7am on a weekday and there was almost no line.
 The malasadas are made to order, so there is a bit of a wait after you order.
 But when you do get your order, they will be fresh and hot!
-We loved the original malasada and the guava malasada puff.
+We loved the original malasada flavor and the guava malasada puff.
 Our daughter liked the chocolate-filled one the best.
-You can read our full post about Leonard’s Bakery here
+You can read our full post about Leonard’s Bakery for photos and more tips!

 18. Have a Mermaid Photo Shoot

-With this tour, you’ll learn how to snorkel while also being dressed as a mermaid for a photo shoot.
+When you book a Mermaid Photo Shoot tour, you’ll learn how to snorkel while also being dressed as a mermaid for a photo shoot.
 They’ll provide you with a mermaid tail and show you the best poses.
+Kids will love getting to dress up as a mermaid.

 19. Look for Dolphins and Whales